 B. The Chancellor makes a decision based upon the written appeal(s) providing the ground(s) on which the party is relying for appeal, and as much of the record of the COD hearing or sanctioning panel of the case as the Chancellor determines it is appropriate to consider.

 C. The Chancellor will consult with the Chair on all appeals.
-The Chancellor may also confer with other participants of the hearing or sanctioning panel.
+The Chancellor may also confer with other participants of the hearing or sanctioning panel and, in sexual misconduct cases, with the Title IX Coordinator and/or the investigator(s).

 D. Before modifying or overruling a decision of the COD, the Chancellor will meet with available members of the COD who decided the case, and will make a final decision after consulting with them.

-E. The final decision will be communicated to the same people who received notice of the COD decision, and to any other officials of MIT who need to be aware of it in order to permit them to fulfill their professional responsibilities.
-When it is reasonable, a member of the OSC staff shall meet with the parties regarding any appeal decision.
+E. The final decision will be communicated in writing to the same people who received written notice of the COD decision (including simultaneously to both the complainant and the respondent in all cases involving complaints of sexual misconduct, sexual harassment, intimate partner violence, stalking, and Title IX Sexual Harassment), and to any other officials of MIT who need to be aware of it in order to permit them to fulfill their professional responsibilities.
+When it is reasonable, a member of the OSCCS staff shall meet with the parties regarding any appeal decision.

 F. This appellate decision by the Chancellor is final.